Magnetization Step in Spatially Distorted Heisenberg Kagome Antiferromagnets

-In Fig.~\ref{fig:2}~(a), we show magnetization $m_z$ parallel to applied fields at several choices of temperatures as a function of magnetic fields.
-For both $\alpha>1$ and $\alpha<1$, we have observed a magnetization plateau $m_{\mathrm{sat}}/3$ at low temperatures, which have already been reported by Zhitomirsky for isotropic ($\alpha=1$) {\kagome} lattice.
-Due to the distortion, the magnetization plateau becomes much wider.
-This tendency is consistent with the results of the exact diagonalization for spin-$1/2$ distorted {\kagome} Heisenberg model~\cite{JPSJ.70.3673}.
+In Fig.~\ref{fig:2}(a), we show the magnetization $m_z$ parallel to applied fields at several choices of temperatures as a function of magnetic fields.
+For both $\alpha>1$ and $\alpha<1$, we have observed a magnetization plateau $m_{\mathrm{sat}}/3$ at low temperatures, which has already been reported by Zhitomirsky for the isotropic ($\alpha=1$) kagom\'{e} lattice~\cite{PhysRevLett.88.057204}.
+Owing to the distortion, the magnetization plateau becomes much wider.
+This tendency is consistent with the results of the exact diagonalization for a spin-$1/2$ distorted kagom\'{e} Heisenberg model~\cite{JPSJ.70.3673}.

-As shown in Fig.~\ref{fig:2}~(b), we have observed step-like behaviors at low temperatures and low magnetic fields.
-To see whether these step-like behaviors are the first-order phase transitions in the thermodynamic limit, we calculate the energy distribution $P(E)$ up to $L=72$ ($N=15552$).
-If the transition is of the first-order, the energy distribution $P(E)$ should be bimodal at the transition temperature.
-As shown in Fig.~\ref{fig:2}~(c), we find a clear two-peak structure around the transition point.
-This result shows an evidence for the first-order phase transition at low temperatures.
-These first-order phase transitions appear only when the lattice has the anisotropies ($\alpha\not=1$).
-The transition field increases monotonically with increasing temperatures.
-The first-order jump becomes reduced with increasing temperatures and vanishes at a finite-temperature critical point as we detail below.
+As shown in Fig.~\ref{fig:2}(b), we have observed step-like behaviors at low temperatures and low magnetic fields.
+To determine whether these step-like behaviors are the first-order phase transitions in the thermodynamic limit, we calculate the energy distribution $P(E)$ up to $L=84$.
+If the transition is of the first order, the energy distribution $P(E)$ should be bimodal at the transition temperature.
+As shown in Fig.~\ref{fig:2}(c), we find a clear two-peak structure around the transition point.
+This result shows evidence for the first-order phase transitions at low temperatures.
+These first-order phase transitions appear only when the lattice has anisotropies ($\alpha\not=1$).
+The transition field increases monotonically with increasing temperature.
+The first-order jump becomes reduced with increasing temperature and vanishes at a finite-temperature critical point, as we detail below.

-The origin of the first-order phase transitions is well understood by considering zero temperature limit.
+The origin of the first-order phase transitions is well understood by considering the zero temperature limit.
 To analyze the ground-state properties, we rewrite the Hamiltonian as